MicrosoftDocs/win32/desktop-src/Direct2D/edge-detection-effect.md

 ---
-title: Edge Detection Effect
+title: Edge-detection effect
-description: Filters out the content of an image leaving lines at the edges of contrasting sections of the image. ms.assetid: d22868cf-95fe-690e-66ac-268d7e116aee ms.topic: article ms.date: 05/31/2018
+description: Filters out the content of an image, leaving lines at the edges of contrasting sections of the image. ms.assetid: d22868cf-95fe-690e-66ac-268d7e116aee ms.topic: article ms.date: 05/31/2018
 ---

-# Edge Detection Effect
+# Edge-detection effect

-Filters out the content of an image leaving lines at the edges of contrasting sections of the image.
+Filters out the content of an image, leaving lines at the edges of contrasting sections of the image.

 The CLSID for this effect is CLSID\_D2D1EdgeDetection.